GIALaboratory/gialaboratory.github.io/report-results/example-queries/index.md

 ## Query Multiple Reports with Fragments

 Graphql [fragments](https://graphql.org/learn/queries/#fragments) allow you to create reusable components.
 With this technique, you can query multiple reports in a single request.
+This query will count as two report lookups against the plan's quota.

 ```
 {